persephone-tools/persephone-web-API/docs/APIspecification.rst

 If there are any discrepancies between what the API specification file states and what actually happens this should be treated as a bug.
 We would appreciate that you open an issue on the projects `issue tracker <https://github.com/persephone-tools/persephone-web-API/issues/new>`_ including some details on the input you gave along with the exact output you got so we can more quickly identify the source of the issue.

+API explorer
+^^^^^^^^^^^^

+Since this uses `OpenAPI 2.0 <https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md>`_ (formerly known as Swagger) API specification we have tooling that will help you to explore the API.
+This tooling creates and hosts a web frontend that shows you the various API endpoints and provides you forms to test these endpoints from your browser.
+Load up the API explorer page by navigating to `/v0.1/ui/` (Note that the version prefix will depend on the version of the API being served).

+If you find yourself needing to construct more complex web requests we would recommend you look into a tool such as `Postman <https://www.getpostman.com/>`_ for ease of API testing.

 Code generation
 ^^^^^^^^^^^^^^^
 By providing a machine-parsable API interface we are aiming to make it easier for developers to consume this API.